Maid's son tells judge Alex Murdaugh took $4M for her death

 Murdaugh is charged, but hasn’t been tried, with a range of about 100 other crimes, including the thefts, running a drug and money laundering ring, tax evasion and insurance fraud for trying to arrange his own death so his surviving son could collect $10 million in life insurance.
 Police said the would-be fatal shot only grazed Murdaugh’s head.

 Newman hasn’t ruled yet how much if any of the financial crimes evidence he will allow jurors to hear.
-The jury returned to the courtroom late Friday morning to hear from a state agent who examined fingerprints.
+The issue of whether jurors can hear testimony about financial misdeeds has been its own mini trial within the double murder proceedings.

 Satterfield testified that after Murdaugh promised to take care of his housekeeper’s family, he suggested they hire one of his friends — who was also a college roommate and godfather to one of his sons — to be the executor of his mother’s estate.